8. Google +

 One sip of New Coke confirmed it was a major flop: sweeter and flatter tasting than the original and obviously trying to compete with its fast-growing competitor, Pepsi.

 The backlash was swift and fierce.
 The company received nearly 8,000 calls a day from angry customers.
-Less than three months later, Coke Classic was back on the shelves — and sales took off.
+Less than three months later, Coke Classic was back on the shelves — and sales went through the roof.